User952/User952.github.io/README.md

 # Pomodoro Timer
 ![alt text](README_Pictures/pomodoro_timer.PNG)

 This project aims to create a timer that implements the famous Pomodoro Technique.
-With this tool, users will be able to better manage their time; ergo, leading to better allocations and results.
+With this tool, users will be able to better manage their time; ergo, leading to better time allocations and task results.
 This website is currently a work in progress.